morgant-ds/morgant-ds.github.io/data-science-projects/chess-data-analysis/chess-ratings-correlation.md

 df['fide'].mask(df['fide']<=1000, inplace=True)

 #Printing the number of players with few games.
-print('Number of players with less than 100 rapid games:', len(df[df.rapid_n_games < 100]))
+print('Number of players with fewer than 100 rapid games:', len(df[df.rapid_n_games < 100]))
-print('Number of players with less than 100 blitz games:', len(df[df.blitz_n_games < 100]))
+print('Number of players with fewer than 100 blitz games:', len(df[df.blitz_n_games < 100]))
-print('Number of players with less than 100 bullet games:', len(df[df.bullet_n_games < 100]))
+print('Number of players with fewer than 100 bullet games:', len(df[df.bullet_n_games < 100]))
 ```

 </details>

-    Number of players with less than 100 rapid games: 4010
+    Number of players with fewer than 100 rapid games: 4010
-    Number of players with less than 100 blitz games: 1272
+    Number of players with fewer than 100 blitz games: 1272
-    Number of players with less than 100 bullet games: 2217
+    Number of players with fewer than 100 bullet games: 2217

 For blitz, I can see that we have a good percentage of people who have played 100 games or more.
 Same for bullet.
-I however see that of the players who played rapid (4285), 4010 of them played less than 100 games.
+I, however, see that of the players who played rapid time control (4285), 4010 of them played fewer than 100 games.
 This data is completely unreliable, and therefore I'll drop the rapid columns.
 I'll then check the distribution of the number of games played:

 <details>